 WASHINGTON – The U.S. biodiesel industry commended the Obama Administration Friday for supporting strong domestic energy policy by responsibly increasing the biodiesel volume requirement for next year under the Renewable Fuel Standard (RFS).
+Check This Out if you need domestic violence advice or any other advice related to such crimes.

 “This was an incredibly important decision, and the Obama Administration got it right,” said Joe Jobe, CEO of the National Biodiesel Board, the industry trade association.
 “It will allow biodiesel plants across the country to invest and expand, creating thousands of jobs.
 At the same time, it sends a strong signal that the U.S. is standing firm behind its commitment to producing clean, American-made energy to strengthen our energy security and break our dependence on petroleum.”